How to Manage, Engage and Motivate a Hybrid Workforce Long-Term

 Thinking about the long term

-As the future of work changes, we need to also change the systems and environments that govern them.
+As the future of work changes, we need to also change the systems and environments that govern them to suit the requirements of globally distributed teams.
 People need virtual alternatives for the foosball table, cafeteria, game rooms and so on.
 “We’ve opened up formal and informal communication channels,” says Premil Dennison, Managing Director and Country Head, SVB India.
 “We are encouraging people to build and maintain connections as much as we can.”
 That’s not all.
 SVB is also looking at sustainable practices across the employee engagement process.
 For instance, they swiftly deployed virtual onboarding processes and remote collaboration tools, creating an engaging and immersive new-hire experience.
 They were able to emulate the natural connections that an in-person orientation will offer.
 “We’re making sure that at every stage, the new employee feels like they belong,” says Premil.
 Other fundamental questions that Premil is thinking about is: Are we giving people more choice around where they work, without compromising on collaboration or on our organizational values?
 Are we working together in ways that improves our lives and our work?
 Organizations are testing and learning.
 “Matching people with the right priorities, finding opportunities for consistent engagement, giving people choices and letting people enjoy work – this is what the future of work looks like,” Premil suggests.

 Your Ultimate Guide to Making Hybrid Work

-We have brought together ideas and thought processes of some of the best minds in the form of an e-book.
+We, at ANSR have brought together ideas and thought processes of some of the best minds in the form of an e-book.
 Download your copy today for valuable inputs on how organizations can think, adapt and engage in the #NextNormal.